slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 ScheduleTemplateBlock represents a single slot inside a schedule template.
 It can point to a series, a movie block, a themed block ("Action Hour"), or another rule.
 This is planning-time logic that defines when content should be played and what rules should be used to select that content.

-## Core model / scope
+## Persistence model

-ScheduleTemplateBlock enables:

-- Time-based programming structure (e.g., "6:00 AM - 12:00 PM: Morning News")
-- Content selection rules for each time period
-- Flexible programming patterns within templates
-- Rule-based content matching from the catalog

-## Contract / interface

 ScheduleTemplateBlock is managed by SQLAlchemy with the following fields:

-- **id** (Integer, primary key): Unique identifier for relational joins and foreign key references
+- **id** (UUID, primary key): Unique identifier for relational joins and foreign key references
-- **template_id** (Integer, required, foreign key): Reference to parent ScheduleTemplate
+- **template_id** (UUID, required, foreign key): Reference to parent ScheduleTemplate
 - **start_time** (Text, required): Block start time in "HH:MM" format (local wallclock time)
 - **end_time** (Text, required): Block end time in "HH:MM" format (local wallclock time)
 - **rule_json** (Text, required): JSON configuration defining content selection rules
 - **created_at** (DateTime(timezone=True), required): Record creation timestamp
+- **updated_at** (DateTime(timezone=True), required): Record last modification timestamp

 ScheduleTemplateBlock has a many-to-one relationship with ScheduleTemplate.
 Multiple blocks can exist within a single template to define complex programming patterns.

+### Table name

+The table is named `schedule_template_blocks` (plural).
+Schema migration is handled through Alembic.
+Postgres is the authoritative backing store.

+### Constraints

+- `start_time` and `end_time` must be valid "HH:MM" format times
+- `rule_json` must be valid JSON
+- **Overlap handling**: Blocks within a template should not have overlapping time periods.
+Overlap detection and resolution is deferred (v0.1) but should eventually be codified as a validation rule (D-###).
+When implemented, overlap resolution should be clearly defined (error on overlap vs. override/merge behavior).

+## Contract / interface

+ScheduleTemplateBlock provides the content selection rules for specific time periods within a template.
+It defines:

+- Time period coverage (start_time, end_time)
+- Content selection rules (rule_json)
+- Relationship to parent template (template_id)

+Template blocks provide the "how to select content" logic that drives automated scheduling decisions.

 ## Execution model